The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 FROM: Committee of the 5 Senses

-As a result of this messaging, the motivation center will squash any request from your cerebral cortex (conscious mind) to use up energy.
+As a response to this messaging, the motivation center squashes any request from your conscious mind to use up energy.

-It just won’t let you do the work.
+It just won’t let you do any work.

-It doesn't matter if your conscious mind is is flooring the gas pedal, as it stresses and panics about the impending doom of reckless procrastination.It doesn't matter if your conscious mind is pointing to the potential for real, earned, satisfying rewards that come from actual life achievements, rather than experienced vicariously through a screen.
+It doesn't matter if your conscious mind is flooring the gas pedal, stressing and panicking about the impending doom of reckless procrastination.It doesn't matter if it's pointing to the potential for real rewards.
+The truly satisfying kind.
+The kind that come from actual life achievements, rather than cheap facsimiles experienced vicariously through a screen.

-Your subconscious—the electronic console responsible for pumping and injecting fuel—is utterly convinced that you’re surviving exceptionally well, and that you need to rest.
+Your subconscious—the console that controls the fuel injector—is utterly convinced that you're surviving exceptionally well.
+And that you need to rest.

 Doing the work is non-negotiable.
-The desire is simply not delivered.
+The desire is not delivered.

 You've reached the end of the free preview :/